 Title

-title with specific artistic choices to give the entire piece meaning.
-These choices are intentional and
+Student chooses a title with specific artistic choices to give the entire piece meaning.
+These choices are intentional and meaningful.

 Credits

-consider the specific artistic choices seen in the piece and attempts to use these
+Student attempts to consider the specific artistic choices seen in the piece and attempts to use these elements to provide.

-specific artistic choices to give the entire piece meaning.
-These choices are
+Student uses specific artistic choices to give the entire piece meaning.
+These choices are intentional and meaningful.

 Text

-specific artistic choices to give the entire piece meaning.
-These choices are
+Student uses specific artistic choices to give the entire piece meaning.
+These choices are intentional and meaningful.

 Color